Business Improvement District

 The following programs are funded by the special assessment collected from property owners within the Business Improvement District.

-The BID purchases, installs, and maintains (which includes watering) 100 flower baskets and 12 flower barrels.
-The BID sub-contracts with High Country Growers for this service.
+The BID buys, installs, and maintains 125 flower baskets and 20 flower barrels.
+We buy the flowers from High Country Growers.
+BID Maintenance Ambassadors get up early to water the flowers seven days a week in the summer.
 The flowers are displayed throughout downtown, including the Great Northern Town Center, from June through September on historic lamp posts and cobra lights.
-In addition to summer flowers, the BID manages 11 flower beds along the 300 and 400 block corridors of Last Chance Gulch.
+In addition to summer flowers, the BID manages 11 flower beds along the 300 and 400 blocks of Last Chance Gulch.
+This year, the City of Helena contributed $8000 to offset some of our flower watering and garbage collection labor.

-In FY21, the BID contracted for the installation of seven (7) Honey Locust trees along the 300 Block of Last Chance Gulch.
+In FY21, the BID contracted for the installation of seven Honey Locust trees along the 300 Block of Last Chance Gulch.
 This effort was in collaboration with the City of Helena and a Downtown Urban Renewal Grant.
-The completion of this project is expected for spring 2022.

-The BID graffiti removal program is in its second year of operation.
-The BID sub-contracts for this service.
+The BID contracts with a graffiti removal service to remove graffiti every summer.
 The Clean Slate Group specializes in reducing and preventing unwanted vandalism all while guaranteeing the integrity of the buildings.
-In FY22, the sub-contractor removed over 395 tags on private and public property.
+In FY23, we removed more than 140 tags on private and public property.

 The BID purchases, installs, and maintains 145 downtown seasonal banners.
 There are two banner seasons; summer and winter.
 The BID sub-contracts the installation of the cobra light banners while the seasonal maintenance person maintains the decorative light poles.
 In 2018, a banner program was initiated to provide additional marketing for business attraction and event promotion.

 The BID initiated a façade program in 2018 with the help of a Montana Main Street grant.
 The BID offers a one-to-one match of up to $5000 per applicant.
-Since 2018, the program has awarded 12 applicants for a total of $44,983.
+Since 2018, the program has awarded 14 applicants for a total of more than $52,000.
+Apply here: Facade Grants

 The BID collaborated with the City of Helena and initiated a parklet program in the spring of 2021.
 The word “parklet” originated in 2005 to describe the conversion of a parking space into a small public open space.
 Parklets help to activate streets, create vibrant neighborhoods, and promote economic vitality.
 The BID has contributed to this program by providing financial assistance for property owners who are seeking construction and city application fee assistance.